February 6, 2026

 The museum’s professional staff will work with the selected curator(s)/artist(s) to secure art loans, organize the installation and marketing of the exhibition, and host an exhibition reception at the museum’s expense.

-ELIGIBILITY: Curators and/or artists who have roots in the Inland Empire.
+ELIGIBILITY: Curators and/or artists who have roots in the Inland Empire (Riverside County and San Bernardino County).

 PROPOSALS: Please submit the following materials to [email protected]